 Children's Water Festival

 Thanks to everyone who contributed in some fashion to yet another successful Central Ohio Children’s Water Festival.
-A special thanks goes to Columbus DPU Director Greg Davies and DOW Administrator Rick Westerfield whose unwavering support has led to the long-term success of this effective educational event for Franklin County school children.
+Thanks you to Laura Young Mohr who provided photos of the day’s events.
+A special thanks goes to Columbus DPU Director Tracie Davies and DOW Administrator Rick Westerfield whose unwavering support has led to the long-term success of this valuable educational event for Franklin County school children.